stepince/digitalreasoning/README.md

 assumptions: US locale.
 limitations: size of source files, size of dictionary.
+alternative implementation: use a trie for data storage, it is more memory efficient.
 <basedir>/src/digitalreasoning/DocumentTokenizer.java is the java source implementing for question 1.
 <basedir>/src/digitalreasoning/TestDocumentTokenizer.java is the unit test driver source for testing question 1.